emredursunn/Sales-Management-Application/README.md

 # Mava Company Sales Management Application

+I USED REACT NATIVE WITH TYPESCRIPT
+-I USED REDUX IN THIS PROJECT-

 This application is developed to manage the sales of Mava Company.
 It provides functionalities for adding orders, viewing orders, checking stock status, updating stock, and managing customers.

 ## Features